James Rhyne Killian: Advisor to the President of the U.S.

-On leave from MIT he served as Special Assistant for Science and Technology to President Eisenhower from 1957 to 1959, making him the first true Presidential Science Advisor.
-Killian headed the Killian Committee and oversaw the creation of the President's Science Advisory Committee (PSAC) shortly after the launches of the Soviet artificial satellites, Sputnik 1 and Sputnik 2, in October and November 1957.
+Shortly after the October 1957 launches of the Soviet artificial satellites, Sputnik 1 and Sputnik 2, President Eisenhower asked Killian to serve as Special Assistant for Science and Technology, making him the first true Presidential Science Advisor.
+Killian took leave from MIT for two years to fill this new role.
+He headed the Killian Committee and oversaw the creation of the President's Science Advisory Committee (PSAC).
 PSAC was instrumental in initiating national curriculum reforms in science and technology and in establishing the National Aeronautics and Space Administration (NASA).

 Killian described an environment of "widespread discouragement" facing scientists and, in particular, scientists of the Technological Capabilities Panel, which had been convened by U.S. President Dwight D. Eisenhower to develop technological solutions to the perceived possibility of a surprise nuclear attack by the Soviet Union.
 This stifling work atmosphere was caused by the widely cast, groundless aspersions of Senator Joseph McCarthy and the removal of Robert Oppenheimer from work on sensitive military projects.
 Oppenheimer had expressed support for shifting U.S. military resources from offensive nuclear weapons to defensive capabilities, and following Oppenheimer's loss of his security clearance, scientists felt that it was inadvisable to challenge the thinking of the military establishment.

 Awards and autobiography

 In 1956 Killian was awarded the Public Welfare Medal from the National Academy of Sciences.
-He co-authored a book, The Education of a College President (1985), which serves as an autobiography as well.
-After stepping down as president of MIT in 1959, he served as chairman of the MIT Corporation from 1959 until 1971.
+He co-authored a memoir, The Education of a College President (1985),.
+After stepping down as president of MIT in 1959, he was chairman of the MIT Corporation from 1959 to1971.